 - One team for several apps.
 As with Xamarin, you don’t need “native” teams for both iOS and Android - React Native saves the day.

 - Reduce time and cost.
-For the reason described above the development time decreases twice and so does the cost.
-Of course, not every aspect of every mobile app can be created with the help of RN and there will be differences when creating some native iOS or Android features.
-But still, in general picture, you reduce your spendings.
+For the reason described above the development, time decreases twice and so does the cost.
+Of course, not every aspect of every mobile app can be created with the help of an RN and there will be differences when creating some native iOS or Android features.
+But still, in the general picture, you reduce your spendings.

 Cons of using React Native

 - Developers for native modules.
-At some extent, your development team might still need to write a minimal amount of native code during the app development.
+To some extent, your mobile application development team might still need to write a minimal amount of native code during the app development.
 Thus there is still a need for native software engineers (Objective-C, Java).

 - Performance issues.
-Some might note that apps created with the React Native in rare occasions work teeny-tiny worse than the native ones.
+Some might note that apps created with the React Native on rare occasions work teeny-tiny worse than the native ones.